NickSdot/skindc-ghost-theme-builder/README.md

 ### The database

-The default database for this prjoect is an sqlite database and this can be found in the typical location _'content/data/ghost.db'_.
-When you download this project this database will be poulated with the default settings and content but would have not yet been initialised with a user account so you want to continue using this database you will have to set up the initail user by going to the ghost admin when the server is running.
+The default database for this prjoect is an SQLite database and this can be found in the typical location _'content/data/ghost.db'_.
+When you download this project this database will be poulated with the default settings and content but would have not yet been initialised with a user account so you want to continue using this database you will have to set up the initial user by going to the ghost admin when the server is running.

 The active theme will be set to development and therefore loading the theme files from _'content/themes/development'_.
 The files that are present in this directory at the minute replicate the default Ghost theme 'casper'.